-Join Steve Caplin for an in-depth discussion in this video Exporting the animation, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Exporting the animation, part of Learning Adobe Fuse CC.

 - [Voiceover] Once you've got the animation you want,…you can add it to your Assets by clicking this button.…We can now go to download it.…There's the jump that we chose,…and we can choose Cue Download, and it's now…asking us for the format we want to export this in.…Mixamo expects you to export your animation…for use in another program, so you'll choose…the format that you want for your source program,…the number of frames per second, from 24 to 60.…